§3097.3. Secretary of Conservation and Energy; powers and duties

 (iv) Drought relief wells.

-Restrictions and requests for information shall be subject to the following:
+requests for information shall be subject to the following:

 (i) For large volume wells or wells within a critical area of groundwater concern, the

-consistent with R.S.
+R.S.
 38:3097.6(B)(3).
-Before issuing any order placing restrictions on a well
+Before issuing any order placing restrictions on a well outside a

-owner's efforts to develop alternate water sources.
+develop alternate water sources.

 (ii) For all other wells located outside a critical area of groundwater concern, an